 Make your own four-leaf clovers for your St. Patrick's Day wedding #Decor DIY#decor#diy centerpiece#holiday#steal-this-idea Updated Oct 12 2015 (Posted Mar 12 2013) Catherine Clark bijouxandbits Photo courtesy of Home is Where the Boat Is via Amanda on Pinterest If you're looking to add a little luck o' the Irish to your March, St. Patrick's Day, or even green-themed wedding, try this little tip for making faux four-leaf clovers.
 Get yourself some spinach (or any dark green leafy veg) and one of those shamrock-shaped paper punchers.
 Put them together, and your guests will be wondering where you found all those shamrocks.
 Check out the tutorial over at Home is Where the Boat Is.
-Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Anna & Russell's scientific gothic humanist wedding NEXT A swanky Brooklyn loft wedding with inked-up brides Show/Hide comments [ 5 ] Hey, We are approaching our 1 yr anniversary and I was hoping I could share our St Patrick's wedding with you guys.
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Anna & Russell's scientific gothic humanist wedding NEXT A swanky Brooklyn loft wedding with inked-up brides Show/Hide comments [ 5 ] Hey, We are approaching our 1 yr anniversary and I was hoping I could share our St Patrick's wedding with you guys.
 I'd say it was offbeatish.
 We have been together for almost 10 years, have a 7 yr old (he walked me down the aisle) had a quick Celtic ceremony outside a historic cabin (I made all the decorations), party in the cabin, homemade Guiness cake..oh and I arrived in my Grand National!
 Here are some of the pictures.
 The rest of the photos are on instant film.
 I have yet to scan them. http://www.flickr.com/photos/58434826@N07/sets/72157632682607174/ Happy St Patrick's day!
 Reply Oh wow.
 This totally gave me a related idea for my fall themed wedding.
 I have a flower shaped punch and I am totally going to punch flowers out of (still supple) fallen leaves to use in the centers of my Kusudama flowers.
 Reply My parents were married on St. Patrick's day.
 They had a little courthouse wedding with green carnations as their flowers.
 They are coming up on their 35th anniversary.
 This is a totally cute idea, you can do so much with those paper cutters in different shapes!
 Reply Thank you for not saying 'Patty'!
 It's Patrick or Paddy 🙂 /obligatory Irish person comment Reply Just pointing out that four leaf clovers have nothing to do with St. Patrick's Day.
 The symbol for St. Patrick is the shamrock, which has three leaves.
 He used the shamrock to explain the Holy Trinity of Father, Son and Holy Ghost in his efforts to convert pagans to Christianity.
 Four leafed clovers are a lucky symbol, like a rabbits foot, but aren't particularly Irish and again, have nothing to do with the legend of St. Patrick.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.